-When you first arrive, you get your picture taken and laminated onto an ID card that is both a map of the attraction and proof that you have $300 of disposable income.
-You also schedule your time slot for your dolphin encounter, if you’re doing that.
-I visited with a group of three other people, and we picked an early slot since we knew we wouldn’t be able to enjoy anything else there with that type of anticipation hanging over our head.
+When we arrived, we got our pictures taken and laminated onto ID cards that are both a map of the attraction and proof that we had $300 of disposable income.
+We also schedule our time slot for our dolphin encounter.
+We picked an early slot since we knew we wouldn’t be able to enjoy anything else there with that type of anticipation hanging over our head.

-When I went, a staff member was standing nearby with a sloth of some sort hanging around her neck like some kind of ostentatious piece of jewelry.
+When I went, a staff member was standing nearby with a sloth of some sort hanging around her neck like a piece of rapstar jewelry.
 We were all encouraged to pet it, but I think my interaction might have been closer to prodding.
 It’s a sloth, what the heck’s it going to do?
 This type of casual animal encounter is set up at various spots around the entire place.
-If my memory serves me (and it rarely does, the haughty bastard), there was a large tortoise at one, and maybe a bird of some sort at another.
+If my memory serves me, there was a large tortoise at one, and a large bird of some sort at another.

 The lagoon is so full of the silly flat creatures that they can’t help but swim all around your calves, although they pretty much ignore you in that annoying way that fish and other far-flung species do.
 Still, you’ll be able to get a hand down for a quick grope.
-Also, I’m not sure about the whole “sting” part of the stingrays, but I assumed at the time that they wouldn’t let a visitor jump into the pool if the creatures were dangerous.
-But then again, I’m trusting to the point of every other thing I say sounding like famous last words.
 Anyway, other than the camera mishap doubling the cost of my Discovery Cove excursion, the ray lagoon was an amazing experience.
 Even so, it ended up finishing third overall of my Discovery Cove experiences.

 Besides the reef pool, there was also an aviary where you could feed birds of various species while they landed on your arms, shoulders, head, or any other body protrusions you’d laid bare, as well as a more conventional tropical-themed swimming pool and lazy river that passed through the aviary.

-Akai, like all dolphins I’ve seen on television and in zoos, looked like he was made of fiberglass, but he felt velvety and smooth to the touch, which I know is how pudding is usually described, but Akai didn’t feel like pudding.
+Akai, like all dolphins I’ve seen on television and in zoos, looked like he was made of fiberglass, but he felt velvety and smooth, which I know is how pudding is usually described.
+Akai didn’t feel like pudding.
 I’m not sure if there is a land-equivalent.
 Of course, now that I’ve written that, I Googled to see how others explained it, and most of them had great similes that I won’t steal because Internet plagiarism is too easy to trace, although I will from here on out use them when I tell this story in actual conversation.

-We definitely got to throw dead fish in his mouth, strangely shaped things though they are (dead fish and dolphin mouths), and we were shown a few hand signals to use to communicate with him and watched him parody a shark on command.
+We got to throw dead fish in his mouth, strangely shaped things though they are (dead fish and dolphin mouths), and we were taught a few hand signals to use to communicate with him.
+Even watched him parody a shark on command.
 We then each individually got the opportunity to wade further into the lagoon and pose with Akai while the photographers took pictures.
 Each of us was peer-pressured to give it a kiss it on the snout, and I was comfortable enough in both my manhood and specieshood to go for it.

 Then, two at a time, we swam out to the middle of the lagoon to be carried back individually by the dolphin.
 I’m a horrible swimmer, but the vest was buoyant enough to hide the fact and helped me easily get to where I needed to be in the water.
 While I held onto his fin, Akai towed me back to where the other members of the group waited.
 I felt like what a girl must feel like when she’s led well on the dance floor.
 That’s right, animal encounters always emasculate me.
 Akai was terribly muscular, like a giant bicep flexing through the water.
 His tail kept bumping into me as he swam, and his strength and solidity reminded me how weak I feel anytime I try to do anything with force while underwater.

-The experience lasted about half an hour and was really the opposite of disappointing.
+The experience lasted about half an hour and was the opposite of disappointing.
 Afterwards we bought pictures of our experience and found out that they’d taped it as well.
 We split the cost of the DVD four ways and then burned copies, so now I know what kind of mannerisms I have when I’m interacting with a dolphin.
-Once I figure out the whole YouTube thing and start the video section of this site, I’ll post that at some point.

 So, Discovery Cove...the place where I kissed Akai.
 That’s a funny joke if you say it out loud.
 And you’re a guy.
 And you’re not into that.
 All right.
 That’s too many rules for it to be funny.